 What’s less clear is how the model will fare in reliability terms.
-In our 2019 Driver Power customer satisfaction survey, the Audi brand only placed 16th out of 30.
-A total of 21 percent of owners across the Audi line-up reported at least one fault with their car in the first year of ownership, too.
+In our 2020 Driver Power customer satisfaction survey, the Audi brand only finished 21st out of 30, although customer feedback placed the Q5, Q3 and Q2 all inside the top 75 best cars to own.

 The Audi Q8 gets the same warranty as everything else in the line-up, which means you’re covered for three-years but only 60,000 miles.
 BMW’s standard warranty is also three years, but you’re covered for unlimited mileage.

 You can opt for annual services for your Q8 if you’re the kind of driver who does relatively low mileage with lots of short journeys.
 The alternative is a variable schedule determined by the car’s onboard sensors.
 This could see service stops extended as far as two years, but not further.

 - 1Audi Q8 reviewAudi’s slickly-styled SUV ‘coupe’ flagship gives BMW and Mercedes a run for their money

 - 2Engines, performance and driveIt’s a great motorway cruiser, but the drive isn’t as sporty as the Q8’s looks would suggest

 - 3MPG, CO2 and Running CostsA full-size luxury SUV is never going to be cost-efficient.
 It’s on a par with rivals though

 - 4Interior, design and technologyThe Q8’s design is smart and contemporary inside and out, while the onboard tech is a tour-de-force

 - 5Practicality, comfort and boot spaceFor its size the Q8 isn’t especially practical, but it’s very comfortable